skip to content

 Local councils have the power to make by-laws controlling the keeping of animals, and these vary from council to council.
 There are also provisions relating to the control and management of dogs and cats in the Dog and Cat Management Act 1995 (SA).

-There were significant changes to the Dog and Cat Management Act 1995 (SA) which commenced on 1 July 2017.
-Further amendments also commended on 1 July 2018.
-Detailed information about the changes has been added to this chapter where relevant, but below is a brief overview of the changes.
+Significant changes to the Dog and Cat Management Act 1995 (SA) commenced on 1 July 2017 and 1 July 2018 and these changes have been incorporated into this chapter where relevant.

 Animals : Last Revised: Mon Sep 7th 2020